Lissy93/dl-sb-iac/README.txt

 Telegram
   TELEGRAM_BOT_TOKEN - The token for the telegram notification bot

+It's advisable to use a secret store for this.
+We use Supabase Vault.
-Don't forget to pass the env vars to Supabase, with: npx supabase secrets set --env-file supabase/functions/.env
+Or, you can pass secrets to Supabase, by running: supabase secrets set --env-file supabase/functions/.env

 ================================================================================
 FUNCTIONS